 The WebAim Contrast Checker is a very simple tool that allows you to check the ratio between your background color and your text colors.
 As you move the color slider left or right you’ll see in real-time how it affects the contrast ratio.
 It also very clearly displays what color combinations pass and fail each rule.

 Another very handy tool is the Contrast Checker.
-It allows you to input your foreground and background colors or upload an image.
+It allows you to input your foreground and background colors or upload an image to check agains the WCAG 2.0 rules.
 A great feature to this tool, is that you can save your color combinations into the history.
 This way you can create multiple options, then save the page as a PDF or use the share button to send your options to someone.

 Source: Contrast Checker